NaumanMunir9/Terraform-AWS-VPC-and-EC2--Effortless-Deployment-of-a-Secure-and-Scalable-3-Tier-Architecture-on-AWS/README.md

 But that's not all – we take it a step further by integrating null_resource with a duo of Terraform Provisioners: the File Provisioner and the Remote-exec Provisioner.
 These tools give you the flexibility to initialize instances with the right configurations and execute remote commands effortlessly, saving you time and manual effort.

-Whether you're a seasoned cloud veteran or just starting your cloud journey, the Terraform-AWS-3Tier-VPC repository empowers you to architect, deploy, and manage a top-notch infrastructure on AWS with finesse.
+Whether you're a seasoned cloud veteran or just starting your cloud journey, this repository empowers you to architect, deploy, and manage a top-notch infrastructure on AWS with finesse.
 Let's elevate your cloud game together!

 ---